CenterForDigitalHumanities/rerum_server/API.md

 - **Response: `[{JSON}]`**—an array of the resolved objects of all child history objects

 As objects in RERUM are altered, the previous state is retained in a history tree.
-Request returns all descendants of a given version.
+Requests return all descendants of this object from all branches.
+The objects in the array are listed in preorder traversal.

 Example:  http://devstore.rerum.io/v1/since/11111